legopitstop/Assets_Plus/README.md

 # Assets Plus

-This is a resrouce pack library that makes all the vanilla mincreaft block ids use better ID's to use these just add the `minecraft` namespace before the texture for example: `minecraft:lime_concrete` to use the lime concrete texture.
-This resrouce pack also adds a few new textures like java edition's debug textures
+This is a resource pack library that makes all the vanilla Minecraft block ids use better IDs to use these just add the `minecraft` namespace before the texture for example `minecraft:`lime_concrete` to use the lime concrete texture.
+This resource pack also adds a few new textures like the java edition's debug textures

 ## Note